2pence/CF-jquery/README.md

 # A Better Browser – CloudFlare App

-Giving CloudFlare site owners a way to promote upgrading their old Internet Explorer browser.
+Auto  insert jquery into CloudFlare  more of a person test for now

 ### How to add a language
 * Fork this repository
-* Edit `abetterbrowser.js`
+* Edit `cfjquery.js`
 * List your language in `cloudflare.json`
 * Make a pull request